5 Signs Your Child Needs Professional Help

 He is ready to guide you to the encouragement, support, and professional help your family needs today.

-Joanna Teigen and her husband Rob have shared over 25 years of marriage and life with five kids, plus a beautiful daughter-in-law.
-They’re a neat freak married to a mess, an explorer to a homebody, and an introvert to a “people person.”
+Joanna Teigen and her husband Rob have shared over 28 years of marriage and life with five kids, plus a beautiful daughter-in-law.
+They’re a neat freak married to a mess, an explorer to a homebody, and an introvert to a ‘people person.’
 But they agree their vows are for always and prayer is powerful.
-Joanna is the co-author of Mr. and Mrs., 366 Devotions for Couples, A Mom’s Prayers for Her Son, and an inspiring collection of resources for couples and parents.
-She looks forward to meeting you at growinghometogether,com.
+Joanna is the co-author of Mr. and Mrs., 366 Devotions for Couples, Powerful Prayers for Your Son, and a variety of resources for your family.
+She looks forward to meeting you to share a free devotional and the Growing Home Together Podcast at growinghometogether.com.